-Auburn Bulletin 2023-2024
+Auburn Bulletin 2024-2025

-Geography — MS
+Geography and Environmental Studies — MS

 Graduate study in geography is directed toward the master of science degree.
 The MS degree provides an advanced understanding of key geographical concepts of space, scale, and distance in human and physical processes along with training in advanced geospatial analysis in preparation for employment in industry and government or further academic pursuits.
 The curriculum is oriented toward a broad applied geographic training with opportunity for specialization through electives, directed studies, and thesis or capstone research.